Future of Manufacturing

 Much has been said about Industry 4.0, and how it has revolutionized the manufacturing world by providing manufacturers with opportunities to utilize advanced tools and technologies throughout the product lifecycle.
 There’s no doubt that Industry 4.0 has enabled manufacturers to increase operational visibility, reduce costs, expedite production times, and deliver exceptional customer support.

-However, as 2021 rapidly approaches, it’s time to turn our attention away from Industry 4.0 and toward Industry 5.0.
-Where the fourth industrial revolution focused on using technology to optimize the means of production, the fifth is all about connecting man and machine — that is, collaboration between humans and smart systems.
-Depending on who you ask, Industry 5.0 is either on the immediate horizon, or it’s already here, its arrival accelerated by the onset of the COVID-19 pandemic.
+However, now it’s time to turn our attention away from Industry 4.0 and toward Industry 5.0.
+Where the fourth industrial revolution focused on using technology to optimize the means of production, the fifth is all about connecting man and machine — that is, the collaboration between humans and smart systems.
+Depending on who you ask, Industry 5.0 is either on the immediate horizon, or it’s already here.

-It almost goes without saying that employee safety is a — if not the — leading trend for manufacturers heading into 2021.
-Workplace safety has, of course, always been a priority for manufacturers, but it takes on new significance in light of the pandemic.
+Workplace safety has always been a priority for manufacturers and took on a new significance during the pandemic.
 In addition to basic safety precautions, such as enforcing social distancing measures on the production floor and ensuring that workers sanitize their workspace, manufacturers must closely and carefully monitor who enters and exits their facilities, and which individuals or equipment they interact with.
 This has led many manufacturers to in-source facilities maintenance and management and placed increased emphasis on traceability, which requires manufacturers to reclaim internal equipment data from OEMs.

 IoT is (Still) THE Big Thing